Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs/readme.md

 Note: This project is intended for educational and historical purposes and may require some technical knowledge to set up and operate.

 Contributions and feedback are welcome.
-Feel free to fork this repository, make enhancements, and submit pull requests to contribute to the development of the TCS Trommeschläger Genie IIIs emulator.
+Feel free to fork this repository, make enhancements, and submit pull requests to contribute to the development of the TCS Trommeschläger Genie IIIs Holte CP/M.

 Start your journey into the world of the TCS Trommeschläger Genie IIIs legacy system today!